TurboVega/agon-vdp/src/src/otf_mode.md

 scan line should be drawn.
 If time runs out, the screen will show flashing (flickering) scan lines.
 It is unlikely that an entire object (such as a sprite) will flicker on and off.
-What is much more likely is that distinct scan lines within the object will flicker.<br><br>Another reason that flickering may occur, meaning that the time to draw a scan line exceeds the limit, is that CPU time can be stolen away from the OTF manager via interrupts and by other tasks.
+What is much more likely is that distinct scan lines within the object will flicker, or be vertically out of place.<br><br>Another reason that flickering may occur, meaning that the time to draw a scan line exceeds the limit, is that CPU time can be stolen away from the OTF manager via interrupts and by other tasks.
 To help to reduce this possibility, the OTF manager runs in a high-priority task.

 * <b>Everything must be painted.</b> Every scan line on the screen (all 600 of them) must be drawn (painted) on every frame (i.e., 60 times per second).
 What